dzuuun/SATP/docs/USER_MANUAL.md

 Authorized users can create, edit, activate, deactivate, search, and import accounts in **Users & Access > User management**.

 Assign the correct permission role when creating or editing an account.
 Deactivated users cannot sign in.
+Institutional Google email is optional and must be unique when provided.

+Use **Import users** for account creation and profile updates.
+Existing passwords are always retained.
+Use **Update passwords** only for intentional password changes.
+Use the username-based deactivation workbook to deactivate multiple accounts.

 ### Permissions